RESCHEDULED: Bay to Breakers 2020 | Everything You Need to Know

 >> Want to see our Top Picks for this week instead?

-The third Sunday in May (May 19th in 2013) sees the 102nd edition of “Bay to Breakers,” the crown jewel of SF events where over 30,000+ people race/walk/stroll 7.46 miles from Bay (Howard St./Beale St.) to Breakers (the western end of Golden Gate Park) in a costumed mass of people.
-Leave your backpacks at home – there’s new security measures for 2013, understandably.
+The fifth Sunday in May brings us “Bay to Breakers,” the crown jewel of San Francisco events since 1912 with over 30,000+ people racing (and 100,000+ watching) from the Bay to the Breakers at the western end of Golden Gate Park in a costumed mass of everything we love about San Francisco.

 Spectators line the entire course, but some of the best viewing spots are:

-- Pre-race: climb atop a trash can near Embarcadero Station to get an over-the-top view of everyone in costume racing to the event.
+- Pre-race: Climb atop a trash can near Embarcadero Station to get an over-the-top view of everyone in costume racing to the starting line.

 - Finish Line on the Great Highway